JustinSQiu/STAT-4830-curriculum-learning-project/_archive/reports/week9-12_report+critique.md

 * Experiment with smaller base model and larger context model

 # Self Critique (formatted it from previous notes)
-Strengths:
-* Log likelihood approach is novel, haven't found it after lit review
-* Well set up for rest of sem in terms of resources

-Weaknesses:
-* The log likelihood loss is very unstable, maybe switch to a different approach
-* Use different datasets

 ### OBSERVE